Our Story

 "Moulton, If you just get the ball rolling, people will come out of the woodwork, as if by magic, and help make your dream come true".

 He was right.
-People did come out - not only to support the Center financially, but also to help us spread the word about cold water safety - not just here in the United States, but around the world.
+People did come out - not only to support the Center financially, but also to help us spread the word about cold water safety - not just here in the United States, but all around the world.